m-lamonaca/programming-notes/DotNet/C#/C#.md

 IL code statements are like assembly language instructions, which are executed by .NET Core's virtual machine, known as **CoreCLR**.

 At runtime, CoreCLR loads the IL code from the assembly, the **just-in-time** (JIT) compiler compiles it into native CPU instructions, and then it is executed by the CPU on your machine.
-The benefit of this three-step compilation process is that Microsoftis able to create CLRs for Linux and macOS, as well as for Windows.
+The benefit of this three-step compilation process is that Microsoft's able to create CLRs for Linux and macOS, as well as for Windows.
 The same IL code runs everywhere because of the second compilation process, which generates code for the native operating system and CPU instruction set.
 Regardless of which language the source code is written in, for example, C#, Visual Basic or F#, all .NET applications use IL code for their instructions stored in an assembly.